 That said, it’s essential to see a doctor when you start to suffer from intercostal neuralgia, as you don’t want to risk serious complications.

 Lengthening the intercostal muscles is important because it improves the body’s breathing cycle.
 These muscles are what connect the ribs.
 If these muscles are tight, the lungs cannot fully expand, limiting air intake.

-The main cause of tight intercostal muscles is poor posture.
+The leading cause of tight intercostal muscles is poor posture.
 There are exercises that you can complete that will lengthen the intercostal muscles, which are detailed below.

 Spine Lengthening – Yoga positions are good ways to lengthen the spine.
-An effective yoga position to lengthen the spine is known as the cow face.
+An influential yoga position to lengthen the spine is the cow face.

-Torso Exercise: The Matsyasana twist or torso twist is performed by sitting on the floor in an upright position.
-Keep one leg straight in front and the other knee bent, with your feet on the floor.
+Torso Exercise: Sitting on the floor upright is performed with a Matsyasana twist or torso twist.
+Keep one leg straight in front, and the other knee bent, with your feet on the floor.
 Cross your bent leg over your straight leg.

 Now bend your leg straight so that the heel of your foot reaches toward your buttocks.
-Gently turn your torso so that it is facing the side of your outer thigh.
+Gently turn your torso to face the side of your outer thigh.
 Hold this position and switch legs.

-Side Stretch Exercise : To complete Parighasana (door pose), kneel on both knees and then extend one leg to the side with the heel on the floor.
+Side Stretch Exercise: To complete Parighasana (door pose), kneel on both knees and extend one leg to the side with the heel on the floor.
 Inhale, lift the opposite arm of the extended leg and lean to the side with the other hand resting on the calf.

 Hold this for a few breaths, come back to center, and switch sides.

-It is important that you focus not only on your breath but also on how your body feels with each breath.
-Watch the way your abdomen grows and falls, and feel it get bigger as you take deeper breaths.
+It would help if you focused not only on your breath but also on how your body feels with each breath.
+Watch how your abdomen grows and falls, and feel it more extensive as you take deeper breaths.